git-town/git-town/website/src/commands/switch.md

 git town switch me- main
 ```

+### --display-types / -d

+When enabled, this command displays the types for all branches except the main
+branch and feature branches.

 ### --merge / -m

 The `--merge` aka `-m` flag has the same effect as the